- Tue., December 6, 2022, 12:00 pm

 - Sun., April 2, 2023, 2:00 pm

 All education programs at the Cleveland Museum of Art are underwritten by the CMA Fund for Education.
 Major annual support is provided by the Womens Council of the Cleveland Museum of Art.
 Generous annual support is provided by Brenda and Marshall Brown, the Sam J. Frankino Foundation, Florence Kahane Goodman, and Eva and Rudolf Linnebach.
-Additional annual support is provided by Gail Bowen in memory of Richard L. Bowen, Cynthia and Dale Brogan, Mr. and Mrs. Walter R. Chapman Jr., the Jeffery Wallace Ellis Trust in memory of Lloyd H. Ellis Jr., Pamela Mascio, and the Thompson Family Foundation.
+Additional annual support is provided by Gail Bowen in memory of Richard L. Bowen, Mr. and Mrs. Walter R. Chapman Jr., the Jeffery Wallace Ellis Trust in memory of Lloyd H. Ellis Jr., the Giant Eagle Foundation, and Roy Smith.